mehrjaved/Data_Visualization/README.md

 **Step 4:**

 I used the feedback I recieved to start building a possible design solution.
-I decided to use Datawrapper as a tool to build the final visualization because I like the flexibility it offers with annotations.
+I used Datawrapper as a tool to build the final visualization because I like the flexibility it offers with design options and annotations.
 Once I had built the first version of the new design, I shared it with the people who had been providing me with feedback to ask if I had addressed their concerns.
 After a few more tweaks, I was able to develop the final visualization included in the next section.

 ## Part 3: The Final Visualization